Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression

 Given a prefill compression ratio $r_p$, we prioritize shots with higher scores while ensuring that the total number of preserved tokens does not exceed the KV cache limit.
 Specifically, the shots are ranked by their scores and selected in descending order until they reach the compression budget $r_p \times |KV_{\text{prefill}}|$.
 This shot-level selection strategy helps to maintain the semantic coherence of important examples while adhering to memory constraints.

-Here, $KV^C_{\text{prefill}}$ represents the compressed KV cache for prefilling and $S_{\text{preserved}}$ represents the optimal subset of shots that should be preserved after compression.
-The first equation aims to maximize the total importance score of the selected shots, where $\{s_1,...,s_n\}$ represents all available shots and $\text{Score}_{\text{prefill}}(s_i)$ is the importance score of the shot $s_i$ calculated using attention weights as defined earlier.
+Here, $KV^C_{\text{prefill}, l}$ represents the compressed KV cache for prefilling at layer $l$, and $S^*_{\text{preserved}, l}$ represents the selected subset of shots to be preserved for that layer. where $\operatorname{TopK}$ selects the subset of shots with the highest importance scores such that the total token count fits within the budget defined by $N_{\text{budget}} \approx r_p \times |KV_{\text{prefill}}|$.
 The second equation enforces the memory constraint: the total number of tokens ($k_i$) in the selected shots must not exceed the allocated budget, which is determined by the prefill compression ratio $r_p$ multiplied by the original KV cache size.

-For the decoding phase, we compute importance scores only for the tokens generated during decoding:

-Here, for a previously generated token $t$, $\alpha_{t,h}^l$ is similarly defined as the attention weight assigned by the query vector of the current token being generated to the key vector of token $t$, within head $h$ at layer $l$.
-Thus, $\text{Score}_{\text{decoding}}(t)$ represents the total attention received by token $t$ from the current generation step.
+For the decoding phase, addressing \textbf{Observation 6} (Long-Context Generation Sensitivity), we employ a dynamic token-level compression to manage the evolving context independently for each layer: Here, for a previously generated token $t$, $\alpha_{t,h}^l$ is similarly defined as the attention weight assigned by the query vector of the current token being generated to the key vector of token $t$, within head $h$ at layer $l$.
+Thus, $\text{Score}_{\text{decoding}}^l(t)$ represents the total attention received by token $t$ at layer $l$ from the current generation step.

 Given a decoding compression ratio $r_d$, we select the tokens with the highest scores to preserve.
-The compressed decoding KV cache $KV^C_{\text{decoding}}$ retains only the top-$k$ tokens where $k = r_d \times |KV_{\text{decoding}}|$, effectively maintaining the most influential context tokens while reducing memory usage:

-Finally, we combine compressed prefill and decoding KV caches to form the total compressed KV cache:
+The compressed decoding KV cache $KV^C_{\text{decoding}, l}$ retains only the top-$k$ tokens where $k = r_d \times |KV_{\text{decoding}}|$, effectively maintaining the most influential context tokens while reducing memory usage: Finally, we combine compressed prefill and decoding KV caches to form the total compressed KV cache for each layer: